engswee/flashpipe/docs/github-actions-sync.md

 ### 6. [Optional] Create workflows for syncing specific content manually or on a periodic schedule
 Once the initial Git repository has been populated, additional workflows can be created to sync specific content.
 These can be executed on a periodic schedule or manually on an adhoc basis.

 Create a new workflow file in the `.github/workflow` directory.
 Populate the content with the code sample below.
-Replace the tenant and authentication details accordingly.
+Replace the tenant and authentication details accordingly (adjusting the OAuth token path on Neo environment where applicable).
 Then, save and commit the file.
 <script src="https://gist.github.com/engswee/9a3a7e0b551f0b97ed95ff582e3cf2ba.js"></script>

 This workflow has been hardcoded with specific values for `GIT_SRC_DIR` and `PACKAGE_ID`.
 It also has two triggering events: